 Reasons to Wait for the Galaxy S23 Series

-For starters, they are upgrading the chipset across the entire series is quite a major one, though it may not seem like it on paper.
-The whole of the Galaxy S22 series comes equipped with Qualcomm’s Snapdragon 8 Gen 1.
+For starters, upgrading the chipset across the entire series is quite a major one, though it may not seem like it on paper.
+The whole Galaxy S22 series comes equipped with Qualcomm’s Snapdragon 8 Gen 1.
 This processor is notorious for having severe heating issues, affecting the battery life and performance.
 Blame Samsung’s foundries for that.

 It is almost wholly established that the Galaxy S23 series will feature Qualcomm’s Snapdragon 8 Gen 2, based on TSMC’s fabrication instead of Samsung’s.
 The phones launched with Qualcomm’s Snapdragon 8+ Gen 1, also based on TSMC’s fabrication process, boasted far better results than its predecessor.
 So we indeed, and rightfully so, have high hopes for what Qualcomm does with the Snapdragon 8 Gen 2 and how well Samsung takes advantage of it.